devgateway/www.developmentgateway.org/blog_posts/2016-11-04-gender-data.md

 author: "Megan O'Donnell and Tanvi Jaluka"
 title: "Making Gender Data Count: Can IATI Help?"
 excerpt: >-
-  CGD recently co-hosted a workshop with Data2X, the Millennium Challenge Corporation (MCC), and Development Gateway on the potential of the International Aid Transparency Initiative (IATI) to comprehensively track aid flows and outcomes.
-Specifically, the discussion explored how IATI can be used to improve the availability of gender data and ensure that women and girls benefit equally from development investments....
+  CGD recently co-hosted a workshop with Data2X, the Millennium Challenge Corporation (MCC), and Development Gateway on the potential of the International Aid Transparency Initiative (IATI) to comprehensively track aid flows and outcomes....
 thumbnail: assets/post-images/Genderissues.jpg
 thumbnail-alt: "Women collectin water in Benin"
 categories: [Open Data, Aid Effectiveness]